TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Conditions/Syntax/Index.rst

 .. seealso::

-   For full explanations about conditions, especially about condition syntax, please refer to :ref:`the according chapter in "TypoScript Syntax and In-depth Study" <t3tssyntax:conditions>`.
+    For full explanations about conditions, especially about condition syntax, please refer to :ref:`the TypoScript Syntax chapter of the Core API <t3coreapi:typoscript-syntax-conditions>`.

 .. _condition-syntax: